-- Fraction Name If 'Fraction 1' is not meaningful enough. - Туре
+- Fraction Name If 'Fraction 1' is not meaningful enough. - Type

-Non-cohesive (sand) or cohesive sediment types are supported.
-Note that only one fraction can be specified as cohesive.
-Specifications for the cohesive fraction can only be specified by use of optional parameters.
+Non-cohesive or cohesive sediment types are supported, set individually for each sediment fraction.

-- Porosity Porosity of the bottom sediment is usually in the range of 0.3 to 0.7. - Density

-Density is specified as the relative density of the sediment compared to water density ( $\rho{solid}$ / $\rho{water}$ ).
-Thus, for sand, a typical value is 2.65.

-- Critical Shields Parameter The initiation of particle movement depends on the Critical Shields Parameter, $\theta{CR}$ .
-See the Reference Manual for more information. - Grain size
+- Porosity Porosity of the bottom sediment is usually in the range of 0.3 to 0.7. - Density Density is specified as the relative density of the sediment compared to water density (ρsolid / ρwater).
+Thus, for sand, a typical value is 2.65. - Critical Shields Parameter The initiation of particle movement depends on the Critical Shields Parameter, $\theta{CR}$ .
+See the Reference Manual for more information.
+The critical Shields parameter is only used for non-cohesive sediment fractions.

+Grain size